-WHAT IS SEARCH ENGINE OPTIMISATION GOOD FOR THEN?If you’re not sure what SEO means then read this previous post on SEO basics (I promise you it’s only a couple of sentences in the very first paragraph).
+If you’re not sure what SEO means then read this previous post on SEO basics (I promise you it’s only a couple of sentences in the very first paragraph).

 Knowing what your Domain Authority and Google Page Rank is together with an awareness of what the increase in your traffic has been in the past month can help you establish your worth.
 There are tools (I like using SEO Review Tools – click here) that help you compare similar websites to yours in terms of all these factors.
 You will also be able to understand when to increase your rates and you’ll have stronger grounds for negotiating them.
 If your DA has grown by 10 in the past year then a client wanting to place a do-follow link in one of your posts should be made aware of this and your rates should be raised accordingly.
 You’ve put all the hard work in, haven’t you?
 So why undercut yourself?